" Wonderfully alert to every shift in colour and mood, and immaculately sustaining the magic atmosphere" The Guardian, January 2021

 His conducting career was launched when he took up the Assistant Conductor position at the City of Birmingham Symphony Orchestra from 2016-2018 under Mirga Grazynte-Tyla, where he conducted a wide range of repertoire, closing their 16/17 season at Symphony Hall, and reinvited in April 2021.
 A Summer concert with the Deutsche Kammerphilharmonie led to a recording project and then to subscription concerts in Bremen and at the Elbphilharmonie Hamburg.
 After taking over Rusalka rehearsals at the DSO Berlin for Robin Ticciati (whom he had assisted at Glyndebourne), he was invited back to conduct Holst’s The Planets in a multi-media project in 2021.

-Other highlights of 20/21 have included his debuts with the Salzburg Mozarteumorchester (Mozart video), Residentie Orkest (with immediate reinvitation for a subscription week in 2022) and Halle orchestras (also reinvited), and education projects with the London Philharmonic and London Symphony orchestras, as well as a return to the London Mozart Players.
+Other highlights of 20/21 have included his debuts with the Salzburg Mozarteumorchester (Mozart video), Residentie Orkest (with immediate reinvitation for a subscription week in 2022) and Hallé Orchestra (also reinvited), and education projects with the London Philharmonic and London Symphony orchestras, as well as a return to the London Mozart Players.
 2021 also saw the release of his first CD – Strauss and Cesar Franck with the Nordwestdeutsche Philharmonie (“irresistible” - Musicweb International).
+In 21/22 he is due to debut with the Munich Symphony, Luzern Symphony, Kammerakademie Potsdam, National Symphony (RTE), Britten Sinfonia and Estonian National.

 Engagements just prior to the pandemic included the Orchestre Philharmonique de Luxembourg, BBC National Orchestra of Wales, Tapiola Sinfonietta and Manchester Camerata, and he had been due to debut with the Tokyo Symphony, Shanghai Symphony, Guangzhou Symphony and China National Philharmonic (in Beijing) – all being redated.
 In recent seasons he has also conducted the Lausanne Chamber Orchestra, Aurora Orchestra, BBC Scottish Symphony Orchestra, Malaysian Philharmonic Orchestra, Basque National Orchestra and RTE Chamber.